Meet Our Counselors & Group Facilitators

 Recco Santee Richardson, Ph.D., LPC

-Rene M. Richardson, LMSW, MBA
+Rene M. Richardson, MSW, LMSW, MBA

 Rene M. Richardson is a well-rounded mental health therapist who has helped hundreds of clients.
 She specializes in women and girls and her area of expertise includes assessing and addressing Depression, Worry, Fatigue, Irritability, Mood Swings, ADHD, Trauma, Bipolar, Anxiety, among other illnesses.